peterlgarland/WinCertes/README.md

                                to handle certificate renewal (default=no) -b, --bindname=VALUE       IIS site name to bind the certificate to, e.g. " Default Web Site".
 Defaults to no binding.
-  -n, --bindport=N           IIS site port to bind the certificate to, e.g. 443.
+  -n, --bindport=VALUE       IIS site port to bind the certificate to, e.g. 443.
                                Defaults to 443, used only if -b is specified.
   -i, --sni                  add the Server Name Indicatation Ssl Flag when
                                binding to IIS